wb995393/nyc-open-source-etl-worklow/README.md

 - Once the script was complete, I still needed to add a `LIMIT` clause to the `API endpoint` in order to specify the maximum records to download.
 Since NYC Open Data uses `Socrata API`, the default query of only 1000 records retrieved had to be updated and I did so by adding a `LIMIT of 1000000` to the end of the query.
 The dataset had far fewer than `1000000` records so I knew this parameter would work.
 - With the `API endpoint` updated, my script was ready to run and the **[`raw.csv`](https://github.com/wb995393/gis-team-data-challenge-will-buckhout/blob/main/raw.csv)** file was downloaded into my personal folder.
 # Step 2
-- Now with my `raw.csv` dataset downloaded, a new column named `created_date_hour` would need to be made and I did so in the `.csv` using the following formula **=LEFT(A1, LEN(A1) - 10)**.
+- Now with my `raw.csv` dataset downloaded, a new column named `created_date_hour` would need to be made and I did so in the `raw.csv` using the following formula **=LEFT(A1, LEN(A1) - 10)**.
 This formula removed the last ten digits of text from every `created_date` record and left me with a column that only showed the `Year/Month/Day/Hour` for each record.
 This process is shown in the screenshots below.

 ![image](https://github.com/user-attachments/assets/02f7e007-443d-4a95-92c5-adffa53c44da)